Details

 A19: Currently, princessdoe.org is privately funded and will remain that way for

-link: missingkids.com Currently, we make no use of pop up ads or any other type
+with the following link: missingkids.com Currently, we make no use of pop up ads

-of advertising on this web site.
+or any other type of advertising on this web site.

 Q20: Where did the name "Princess Doe" originate?